 In the event the pilot flame is not detected by the flame rod during the 10 second trial-for-ignition period (Step 8), the pilot gas valve and spark ignition are de-energized.
-At this time a safety lockout occurs which de-energizes all outputs from the programmer except Terminal A, which is connected to a "FLAME FAILURE" indicator.
-A manual reset (located on the front of the control panel) is required when a safety lockout occurs.
+At this time a safety lockout occurs which de-energizes all outputs from the programmer except Terminal A, which is connected to the "Flame Failure" indicator.
+A manual reset of the programmer (located inside the control panel) is required when a safety lockout occurs.